odomlab2/sci-rocket/README.md

 - Converts BCL files to R1/R2.fastq.gz files with p5 and p7 indexes in header (**bcl2fastq**).
 - Splits R1/R2 fastq.gz files into smaller (evenly-sized) chunks for parallization (**fastqsplitter**).
 - Demultiplexes (paired-end) sequencing using the supplied sample-specific barcodes.
-  - Finds exact or nearest match for p5, p7, ligation and/or RT barcode (<=1 Levenshtein distance with only single match).
+  - Finds exact or nearest match for p5, p7, ligation and/or RT barcode (<=1 hamming distance with only single match).
   - Generates sample-specific .fastq.gz file(s) with correct read-name for R2.
   - Read-pairs with no p5, p7, ligation and/or RT barcode match are discarded into separate .fastq.gz files.
     - Log file contains information on discarded read-pairs detailing which barcodes are matching.